 - Ulcers: Painful ulcers can develop near varicose veins as a result of fluid retention, inflammation, and increased blood pressure.

-- Lipodermatosclerosis: Also known as sclerosing panniculitis, this painful condition is the inflammation of the fat underneath the skin, likely caused by a venous insufficiency.
+- Lipodermatosclerosis: Also known as sclerosing panniculitis, this painful condition is the inflammation of the fat underneath the skin, likely caused by venous insufficiency.
 It is characterized by uneven pigmentation, redness, and swelling.

 Should I be concerned?